How do you feel about your body image living with diabetes, afraid you'll be wearing stretchy leggings for life?

 If this is what's happening with you, and ready to uncover why you're feeling unsettled with your body image and just not your-self.

-Start with step one, and gather the facts around what is really going on with your health.
+Start with step one and gather the facts around what is really going on with your health.
+And gather the facts around what is really going on with your health., and gather the facts around what is really going on with your health.

 You won't know why you're feeling different or what the solution can be until you gather all the information first.
 Let your doctor know how you're feeling and request blood work to check your vitamin, hormone and insulin levels, to dig into what is really happening.